Annual SCA Meeting & Election

 SCA Articles of Incorporation: The corporation will specifically own, maintain and manage the real property together with improvements and appurtenances commonly known as the "Salina Schoolhouse" located in the unincorporated Town of Salina, County of Boulder, State of Colorado, which Salina Schoolhouse shall be used and dedicated for such purposes as may be determined by the corporation's Board of Directors for the perpetual use and benefit of the community of the Town of Salina and the neighborhood and vicinity thereof; but in no event shall said Salina Schoolhouse be used for purposes other than religious, charitable, scientific, testing for public safety, literary, recreational or educational purposes.

 The building may be reserved by members of the Four Mile Canyon community for private events, with use confined to the hours of 7:30 a.m. to 10:00 p.m. and a maximum attendance of 75 people.
-Events open to the public may be hosted by local or non-local residents with the same hour and attendance limitations.
-The rental fee depends upon the size and type of use.
+In most cases, the charge to use the building will be $3.00/person ($1.00 for children under 6) + a deposit of $250.00.

 SCAboard@protonmail.com